New Residents

 How to Apply for Housing – Spring Housing

-Step 1: Pay the $400 Enrollment Deposit – only applicable to newly admitted 1st year and transfer students
+Step 1: Pay the $400 Enrollment Fee – only applicable to newly admitted 1st year and transfer students

 After the deposit is paid, you will have access to MyHousing by using your University NetID and password.